IADI-2024/IADI-2024.github.io/project/assignment.md

 The functionalities involved include managing users and user authentication, reading posts according to their visibility (groups/friends), make new posts that text, and images, create, use, and share Picastlo pipelines.
+You will have to analyse and modify the code in the prototype available that is designed as a standalone client application.
+Namely, you will need to start by understanding what is a pipeline and how to represent it on a database.

 The actors in this systems are unauthenticated users and regular registered Picastlo Users.
 Unauthenticated users can use Picastlo GUI and see posts,